SSHRC Exchange

 How to Apply

-attached to the Internal Grant Application Form found under the Research Services tab in the BRIDGE system.
-The attachment must be prepared using the instructions found here.
+A complete application consists of an application form and attachments appended to the Internal Grant Application Form found under the Research Services tab in the BRIDGE system.
+The attachment must be prepared in accordance with the instructions found here.

-1. Abstract and Key Words (max 1 page): Provide a succinct project description so that a non-expert in the field of study can understand the proposed activities, scope and objectives of the project.
+2. Abstract and Key Words (max 1 page): Provide a succinct project description so that a non-expert in the field of study can understand the proposed activities, scope and objectives of the project.
 Also, outline the potential significance of the knowledge mobilization to the University, discipline, researcher, students, and/or society at large.
 Key words: At the end of your Abstract, provide a list of up to 10 key words which describe your project.
-These words can include: themes; areas of research or creative activity; objectives; methods/approaches; study populations/experimental systems; and outcomes, among others.
-The Key Words will assist the Multidisciplinary Review SSHRC Sub-committee in gauging their level of expertise in reviewing your proposal.

-• Background: Define the research undertaken that relates to the knowledge mobilization activities, providing any background information essential to understanding the importance of the work.
+• Background: Define the problem clearly and concisely, providing any background information essential to understanding the importance of the work.

-• Theoretical Framework, Methodology and Proposed Outcomes: Outline the theoretical framework governing the work proposed, the methodologies to be undertaken and the proposed outcomes.
+• Target Audiences, Activities and Proposed Outcomes: Identify the target audience(s), explain why it is important to connect with the target audience(s), the activities to be undertaken and the proposed outcomes.
 For collaborative applications with multiple applicants, indicate each applicant’s unique role in ensuring the proposed outcomes.
 Describe how the anticipated outcomes will contribute to each applicant’s knowledge mobilization.
-Indicate which research program the proposed knowledge mobilization falls in.

-• Significance and Dissemination: Include statements of the potential significance, future use, relevance or application of the results.
-Explain how the proposed dissemination is situated within the PI’s larger research plan.
+• Significance and Dissemination: Include statements of the potential significance, future use, relevance or application of the outcomes.
+Explain how the proposed project is situated within the PI’s larger research plan.

 1. Use of Funds: Expenditures may be made only for those cost elements identified in the application or as limited in the Request for New Fund Form.
 Special conditions may include human subject research or animal welfare approval, expenditure limitations, etc. Minor transfers of funds from one budget category to another are permitted.
 Expenditures included in the application budget may be eligible if incurred between the application deadline and the Notice of Decision of the SSHRC Exchange Competition if prior approval is granted by ORIS.
 Major transfers or the use of funds for a previously unspecified expense or a new budget item requires approval by ORIS.